Undergraduate Certificate in Professional Accounting

 - Twelve credits selected from other accounting courses or B.A.
 403;

-- Nine additional credits selected from business administration or finance courses.
+- Nine additional credits selected from other accounting, business administration, or finance courses.

 Course prerequisite requirements are waived for all courses taken by certificate students.